jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/background-worker.md

 # Creating a Background Worker with Exec and Faktory

-In this how to, we'll use Redwood's [exec CLI command](cli-commands.md#exec) to create a background worker using [Faktory](https://contribsys.com/faktory/).
+In this how to, we'll use Cedar's [exec CLI command](cli-commands.md#exec) to create a background worker using [Faktory](https://contribsys.com/faktory/).

 At a high level, Faktory is a language-agnostic, persistent background-job server.
 You can run it [with Docker](https://github.com/contribsys/faktory/wiki/Docker).

-We'll have to have a way of communicating with the server from our Redwood app.
+We'll have to have a way of communicating with the server from our Cedar app.
-We'll use this [node library](https://github.com/jbielick/faktory_worker_node) to send jobs from our Redwood app to our Faktory server.
+We'll use this [node library](https://github.com/jbielick/faktory_worker_node) to send jobs from our Cedar app to our Faktory server.

 ## Creating the Faktory Worker